Learn to Row Day

 Somsamay Homphothichak

 press release: Have you ever wanted to try rowing?
-Come to this free event sponsored by US Rowing and Concept 2!
+Come to this free event sponsored by US Rowing and Concept 2 at your local Madison community rowing clubs!
 Rowing clubs all over the United States open their doors to give you a taste of rowing on the water and on rowing machines.
 Competitive and recreational rowers range from 12 to over 90, so it is never too early or too late to learn to row.
-Mendota Rowing Club and Camp Randall Rowing Club are cooperating to put on this years' event.